marmelab/react-admin/docs/ReferenceInput.md

 </ReferenceInput>
 ```

-You can even use a component of your own as child, provided its detects a `ChoicesContext` is available and gets their choices from it.
+You can even use a component of your own as child, provided it detects a `ChoicesContext` is available and gets their choices from it.

 The choices context value can be accessed with the [`useChoicesContext`](./useChoicesContext.md) hook.